openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 @endsphinxdirective

-When Python API is used there is no way to implement a custom OpenVINO operation.
-Also, even if custom OpenVINO operation is implemented in C++ and loaded to the runtime through a shared library, there is still no way to add a frontend mapping extension that refers to this custom operation.
-Use C++ shared library approach to implement both operations semantics and framework mapping in this case.
+When Python API is used, there is no way to implement a custom OpenVINO operation.
+Also, even if custom OpenVINO operation is implemented in C++ and loaded into the runtime by a shared library, there is still no way to add a frontend mapping extension that refers to this custom operation.
+In this case, use C++ shared library approach to implement both operations semantics and framework mapping.

-You still can use Python for operation mapping and decomposition in case if operations from the standard OpenVINO operation set is used only.
+You may still use Python to map and decompose operations when only operations from the standard OpenVINO operation set are used.

-### Create library with extensions
+### Create Library with Extensions

 You need to create extension library in the following cases:
- - Convert model with custom operations in Model Optimizer
+ - Convertion of model with custom operations in Model Optimizer
- - Load model with custom operations in Python application.
-It is applicable for both framework model and IR.
+ - Loading model with custom operations in Python application.
+This applies to both framework model and IR.
  - Loading models with custom operations in tools that support loading extensions from a library, for example `benchmark_app`.

-If you want to create an extension library, for example in order to load these extensions to the Model Optimizer, you need to do next steps:
+If you want to create an extension library, for example, to load these extensions into the Model Optimizer, you need to do the following:

 Create an entry point for extension library.
 OpenVINO™ provides an `OPENVINO_CREATE_EXTENSIONS()` macro, which allows to define an entry point to a library with OpenVINO™ Extensions.
 This macro should have a vector of all OpenVINO™ Extensions as an argument.

-Based on that, the declaration of an extension class can look as follows:
+Based on that, the declaration of an extension class might look like the following:

 @snippet template_extension/new/ov_extension.cpp ov_extension:entry_point